testground/testground/ROADMAP.md

 - Effort: approx. 6 months
 - Delivery: Q4 2022

-**Why:** Testground can be used to simulate small networks in CI, but it covers more usecase when it lives in a larger cluster.
-When we can run Testgroun in Kubernetes we can support whole organizations through the Testground As A Service product.
+**Why:** Testground can simulate small networks in CI, but it covers more use cases when it lives in a larger cluster.
+When we run Testgroun in Kubernetes, we can support whole organizations through the Testground As A Service product.

-Using a managed service (Amazon's Elastic Kubernetes Service) means our maintenance cost are lower and the team can focus on improvements.
+Using a managed service (Amazon's Elastic Kubernetes Service) means our maintenance costs are lower, and the team can focus on improvements.

 **Deliverables:**

 - An EKS installation script,
   - Extra care is taken on Network infrastructure (CNIs).
-- A (fixed) Kubernetes runner that run on Amazon's EKS,
+- A (fixed) Kubernetes runner that runs on Amazon's EKS,
-- The ability for the team to use the latest Testground version, create new releases, and upgrade the cluster.
+- The team can use the latest Testground version, create new releases, and upgrade the cluster.

 ### 3. Improve our Development & Testing infrastructure to meet engineering standards